hky365/Global-Data-Sharing-Initiative-/README.md

 ## Repository Contents

-- `anonymization/`: Scripts for data anonymization and preprocessing
+- `k_anonymity_and_l_diversity.py`: Script for application of K anonymity and l-diversity
+- `move_date_time.py`: Script for moving dates by a time delta to ensure data privacy

 ## Data Acquisition

 The data used in this project is hosted in a separate repository.
-Please refer to this particular {to_be_added} respository to access and use the data.
+Please refer to this particular (https://github.com/MS-DATA-ALLIANCE/COVID19-GDSI2021) respository to access and use the data.

 ## Contributing

 We welcome contributions from the community!
-Please read the `contributing.md` file for guidelines on how to contribute to the project.
 You can contribute by:

 - Reporting issues or suggesting improvements
 - Contributing to the codebase or documentation